andremauricio4/mcp-nightscout-csharp/README.md

 - **HTTP Transport**: Uses HTTP with Server-Sent Events for communication
 - **Tool Discovery**: Automatically discovers and registers tools from the current assembly
-- **Greeting Tool**: Simple example tool that provides greeting functionality
-- **Cross-Platform**: Built on .NET 8.0, can run on various platforms including Photon OS
+- **Cross-Platform**: Built on .NET 8.0, can run on various platforms including Linux

 ## Project Structure